claysondesign/ccc-v5-hugo-tailwind/content/_index.md

 featured_image: "/images/general/JER04049.jpg"
 featured_image_alt: Cyclist riding with mountain background
 featured_image_credit: Photo credit - Jered Gruber
-homepage_flash_line_1: 'The Covid Crisis could change 2021 event calendar. '
+homepage_flash_line_1: 'The Covid updates: June and July cancelled.'
-homepage_flash_line_2: A "Plan B Corsica" is being planned for 9-19 October.
-If you would be interested, contact us.
+homepage_flash_line_2: ' September & October events still ON!
+See the new 2022 calendar
+  on the "About" page'
 intro_text: ''
 key_cite: " CCC Rider, Northern Alps 2019"
 key_testimonial: "“There was that common bond.
 It was so warm.
 Sometimes you don’t